-2022 Compensation Highlights
+2023 Compensation Highlights

-Our annual cash incentive plan for all of our NEOs is comprised of an objective component and a subjective component.
-Actual payouts under the objective component of our annual cash incentive plan can range from 0% to 200% of the target incentive opportunity depending upon performance.
-Actual payouts under the subjective component of our annual cash incentive plan can range from 0% to 150% of the target incentive opportunity depending upon individual performance.
-For Mr. Leonard, Company adjusted pre-tax income, working capital, and organic growth were used as the objective financial performance measures for determining 2022 incentive payouts.
+Our 2023 annual cash incentive plan for all of our NEOs is comprised of objective components.
+Actual payouts under our annual cash incentive plan can range from 0% to 200% of the target incentive opportunity depending upon performance.
+For Mr. Leonard and our other NEOs who hold Company-wide positions, Company adjusted pre-tax income and inventory turnover were used as the objective financial performance measures for determining 2023 incentive payouts.
 For our Division leaders (Messrs.
-Haberman and Raborn), Company adjusted pre-tax income, Division earnings before interest and taxes ("EBIT"), and Division organic revenue growth were used as the objective financial performance measures for determining 2022 objective incentive payouts.
-Our adjusted pre-tax income exceeded the target set by our Compensation Committee, resulting in a payout of 114% of target for our NEOs for that portion of our plan.
+Haberman and Raborn), Company adjusted pre-tax income, Division earnings before interest and taxes ("EBIT"), Division organic revenue growth, Division inventory turnover, and Division reduction of total energy consumption compared to the prior year were used as the financial performance measures for determining 2023 objective incentive payouts.
+Our adjusted pre-tax income exceeded the target set by our Compensation Committee, resulting in a payout of 196% of target for our NEOs for that portion of our plan.
 We began providing performance-based equity compensation in 2020 under PSUs that were issued to our NEOs in 2020 covering the three year period from January 1, 2020 to December 31, 2022.
-No shares will be issued to our NEOs in 2023 as a result of the PSUs issued in 2020 that covered the three-year performance period ending December 31, 2022 because the threshold performance goals for issuance were not met.
-Please refer to the "Compensation Discussion and Analysis" section of this Proxy Statement for more details regarding the 2022 compensation outcomes for our NEOs.
+No shares were issued to our NEOs as a result of the PSUs issued in 2020 that covered the three-year performance period ending December 31, 2022 because the threshold performance goals for issuance were not met.
+Shares were, however, issued to our NEOs as a result of the PSUs issued in 2021 that covered the three year period from January 1, 2021 to December 31, 2023 because the threshold performance goals for issuance were met for the period.
+Please refer to the "Compensation Discussion and Analysis" section of this Proxy Statement for more details regarding the 2023 compensation outcomes for our NEOs.